 Obviously, you can’t do this if you’ve used plastic foundation.
 Always use wax foundation in honey supers, or better yet, go foundationless and let the bees build their own.

 Cut the comb from the frame and place it in a bowl or pan.
 If you have plastic foundation, scrape the comb off each side and place it in the bowl.
 To crush the comb you can use a potato masher, which works well in a flat-bottomed bowl, or a pestle, which works well in a round-bottomed bowl.
 You can also use a heavy wooden spoon or a smooth stone.

 Crushing comb is the heartbreaking part, but once you get started it’s not so bad.
 You need to crush every cell, so keep working until there are no lumps.

 Next, strain the honey through cheesecloth, a paint strainer, or a commercial honey strainer.
 A honey strainer is rigid, so that’s easy.
 If I’m using a paint strainer or cheesecloth, I put it inside a mesh kitchen strainer for support.
 I put the strainer over a bucket or pan, cover it to keep off the dust, and let it sit in a warm place overnight.
 The warmer the place, the faster the honey will drain.
-But it shouldn’t get hot because you don’t want the wax to melt.
+But it shouldn’t get hot because you don’t want to melt the wax.

 You don’t have to prepare all comb honey or all strained honey, you can do some of each or make chunk honey.
 To make chunk honey, you take a piece of cut comb, fit it into a jar, and fill the remaining space with strained honey.
 It’s easy and looks kind of awesome.